 33 credit hours required

-A full-time student could finish the program in 2 year, and a part-time student could complete the program in 4 years.
+A full-time student could finish the program in one year, three consecutive terms, and a part-time student could complete the program in up to 4 years.

 - Research Methods (3 credits)

 - Breakthrough Thinking, Creativity, and Innovation (3 credits)